Lufisz/Lufisz/README.md

 # Hey there, I'm Dmitrij!

 I'm a **Full Stack Developer** based in Stockholm, Sweden.
-Currently enrolled at Code Institute, I'm passionate about building innovative digital solutions—from dynamic websites to fully functional software applications—while continuously sharpening my technical skills.
+Currently, I’m enrolled at Code Institute, where I'm honing my skills by building dynamic websites and functional applications.
+I love finding creative digital solutions and constantly challenging myself to learn more.

 ## About Me
 - I'm on track to complete my **Full Stack Developer** diploma at **Code Institute**.
-- When I’m not coding, I enjoy practicing **martial arts**, mixing tunes as a **DJ**, producing music, and reading **self-development** books.
+- When I'm not coding, I enjoy practicing martial arts, DJing, making music, and diving into self-development books.
-- I’m always eager to dive into new tech stacks and push my abilities.
-Currently, I’m focusing on mastering **React** to boost my frontend skills.
+- I love exploring new technologies and pushing my skills further.
+Right now, I'm diving deep into **React** to sharpen my front-end development expertise.

-## What I'm Aiming For
+## My Goals
-- **Short-term goal**: Complete my course and build a strong portfolio that showcases real-world projects.
+- **Short-term goal**: Finish my course and build a portfolio that really showcases my abilities through real-world projects.
-- **Long-term goal**: Become a developer capable of creating something impactful, with the possibility of venturing into the **business world**.
+- **Long-term goal**: Create meaningful applications and eventually explore the **business side** of tech.

 ## Skills
 Here's a glimpse into my technical toolkit: